webdetails/sparkl/documentation/spec.md

 "detailed" description of each one of them:

-* listPlugins
+* pluginsList
 	* Description: identify all CPK plugins locally available
 	* Parameters: (none)
-	* Output: table with all plugins and respective small description
+	* Output: table with four columns: name, id, description and version
 * newPlugin
 	* Description: create new plugin with metadata inserted by users on a blank "view plugin" dashboard
 	* Parameters: (none)